 Understanding Teva Pharmaceutical Indus's Unusual Options Activity

-Teva Pharmaceutical Indus (NYSE:TEVA) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $8.71 following the option alert.
+Shares of Teva Pharmaceutical Indus (NYSE:TEVA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $8.98.

 - Sentiment: BULLISH